bockph/DISN-Presentation/blogpost.md

 with N(\point) being the normalization function and \times the cross product.**[?Zhou et al. ]** Translation $t \in \mathbb{R}^3$ is predicted directly.

 When training this module they use the ShapeNet Core dataset **[25]** , where all objects are within the same aligned model space.
 This model space is then set as the world space where all camera parameters are with respect to.
-For regression a given world space point cloud $PC_w$ is transformed to camera space using predicted parameters and then compared to the camera space ground truth point cloud $PC_{cam}$.
+For regression, a given world space point cloud $PC_w$ is transformed to camera space using predicted parameters and then compared to the camera space ground truth point cloud $PC_{cam}$.
 The authors have not been precise here, however, probably they transformed the aligned world space objects of ShapeNet Core with different extrinsics to create their ground truth data.
 As a regression loss they use the Mean-squared-error (MSE) resulting in :
 $$L_{cam} = \frac{\sum_{p \in PC_w}||p_G-(Rp_w +t)||^2_2}{\sum_{p \in PC_w} 1}$$

-### Prediction the Signed Distance Function
+### How is the Signed Distance Function predicted
+The SDF prediction network consists of three different parts.
+The first is a simple VGG-16 Encoder that extracts global features from the 2D image.
+The second is the local feature extraction module.
+It uses the estimated camera pose to project the point $P \in \matbb{R}^3$ onto a 2D location $q \in \matbb{R}^2 on the image plane.
+Having $q$ the corresponding part in each feature map is extracted and concatenated.
+As not all feature maps equal the size of the input image, bilinear interpolation is used to resize the feature maps and extract the values.
+The third part is a multilayer perceptron which maps the given point to a higher dimensional feature space.
+This is then concatenated to both the global and local features.
+Decoding those results in an SDF value for the overall shape for the former, and a residual SDF for the later.
+Combining them trough simple addition results in an SDF that also recovers previously missing details of an object.
+The following figure illustrates the concrete structure of the network.

+\image

+For the loss calculation of the network, two things have to be taken into consideration.
+First, in contrast to e.g. IMNet one wants to recover different iso-levels and second, the network should concentrate on details near and inside the iso-surface.
+This in consequence leads to a weighted lossfunction of SDF values being defined as:
+$$ L_{SDF} =\sum_p  m | f(I,p) - SDF^I(p)|
+\\m =\begin{cases}
+    m_1, &SDF^I(p) >\delta \\
+    m_2, &              \text{otherwise}
+\end{cases}$$

 ## Evaluating the Approach